dotnet/EntityFramework.Docs/entity-framework/core/get-started/general/efcore2.md

 ## Deprecated packages

-Some references to older EF Core packages may need to be removed manually.
-In particular, data provider design-time packages such as `Microsoft.EntityFrameworkCore.SqlServer.Design` or similar, are no longer required or supported in EF Core 2.0, but will not be automatically removed when upgrading other packages.
+If you are upgrading an existing application, some references to older EF Core packages may need to be removed manually.
+In particular, data provider design-time packages such as `Microsoft.EntityFrameworkCore.SqlServer.Design` are no longer required or supported in EF Core 2.0, but will not be automatically removed when upgrading the other packages.